Interviews | Reviews | Guest Stars | Fanzine | Misc |

 Xeroxed copies of the first issue were sent out in advanced to selected readers so they'd have something to print in the third issue's letter column.
 A few readers who wrote in said they were kinda lost as to what was going on in the mini-series since they were a little unfamiliar with the intricate details of Deadman, and some pointed out things that didn't make logical sense.
 Even Mike Baron chimed in:

-Baron would end up writing a Deadman one-shot in 1989 for DC comics.
+In 1986, Mike Baron would've been working on Nexus for First Comics.
+Baron would end up writing a Deadman one-shot in 1989 for DC comics. |

 I was really expecting Deadman to be searching for his brother's killer throughout the entire mini-series, but that quickly got resolved by the second issue.
 I'm glad that Helfer introduced an even BIGGER threat to Deadman -- a villain who is also incorporeal and can play in the same league as Deadman.
 Deadman's a ghost, so it's a little difficult to have an opponent who can physically harm him.
 In later Deadman stories, his biggest opponents will be falling in love and loneliness.